idaholab/TMAP8/doc/content/getting_started/contributing.md

    (Ref. #1234)
    ```

-1. To exit and save, press `esc`, then type `:wq`.
+3. To exit and save, press `esc`, then type `:wq` if you use VIM / VI as the editor.
 The commit file will close.
-1. You might have to do several commits to capture all your changes.
+4. You might have to do several commits to capture all your changes.

 ## Generating new documentation pages using MooseDocs